-We will spend R9,4 billion in the 2016/17 financial year on the development of youth in the Western Cape.
-Western Cape Minister of Finance Dr Ivan Meyer said it was "important that our commitment towards youth development is reflected in the kind of programmes we offer our youth."
+Our budget for the 2017/18 financial year prioritises the development of youth in the Western Cape.
+Western Cape Minister of Finance Dr Ivan Meyer said that "our continued investment in improving education outcomes and opportunities for youth development is an investment in people which is an investment in growth and prosperity. "

 The Western Cape Government’s Youth Development Strategy (YDS) takes on a whole-of-society approach and guides the programmes aimed at young people in our province.
 Our goal is to equip youth with the skills and tools needed to lead a life of value, and is based on 5 pillars, including:

 - strengthening families,

 - giving youth a positive sense of belonging, and

 - providing effective services and support to reconnect to society.